Ransfordpappoe/Ransfordpappoe/README.md

 - 👋 Hi, I’m Ransfordpappoe
-- 👀 I’m interested in coding, programming with javascript & c++, Also interested in flutter & web dev.
+- 👀 I’m interested in coding, programming with javascript, java, kotlin
-- 🌱 I’m currently learning HTML, CSS & JAVASCRIPT
+- Experience android developer with 4 years of experience
+- Experience in backend enginerring with node js
-- 📫 How to reach me: addoteipappoe@gmail.com
+- 📫 How to reach me: addoteipappoe23@gmail.com

 <!---
 Ransfordpappoe/Ransfordpappoe is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.